Ubspy/Robotics-Tutorial/exercises/exercise-5/README.md

 }
 ```
 Here we double every value in the array inside the `doubleData()` function, and then return it back so we can save it on the original array in `run()`.

+You only need to check for bad input on the menu, in any other function, you can assume the number given will be positive and of the right type.

 ## Examples
 Here I will show example for each part of the program.
 All of this will use the data shown above